 One in five VicHealth (2020) survey respondents reported they were concerned with the stability of their current housing.
 For the period 1 March- 31 October 2020 there were 27 recorded rough sleepers in the City of Melton, compared to 14 in 2019 (+51.8 per cent).
-The number of people experiencing primary homelessness has increased by 62 per cent, local services and Council report an increase in the number of crisis clients (+46.9 per cent) requiring urgent assistance and accommodation because they have nowhere to live at that time.
-The number of crisis payments provided to pay for emergency accommodation increased which is likely driven by the significant financial strain people are under due to the pandemic (Melton City Council , 2020).
-In comparison, the number of people in the City of Melton at risk of homelessness has decreased.
-This may be due to the current rental moratorium during the COVID-19 lockdown, where landlords are unable to evict tenants if they are behind in rent and are obliged to set up a feasible rental repayment or temporary rental freeze.
-While this was silver lining, when the rental moratorium expires, there are concerns the City of Melton may experience an increase in the number of residents seeking help.
+The number of people experiencing primary homelessness has increased by 62 per cent, local services and Council report an increase in the number of crisis clients (+46.9 per cent)

-Additional financial concerns have arisen regarding the accessibility of gambling during the lockdown period.
-Although initial social distancing restrictions have resulted in the temporary closure of pokies venues which had immediate benefits for some people who gamble, there has been a rise in access to online gambling (Australian Gambling Research Centre, 2020).
+Research Centre, 2020).
 The Gambling in Australia during COVID-19 Report (2020) highlights that the proportion of people who gambled four or more times a week increased from 23 per cent to 32 per cent during the pandemic.
 Young men aged 18-34 years were of most concern with increased frequency and monthly spending on gambling and most at risk of gambling related harm (Australian Gambling Research Centre, 2020).